 The Florida Keys

-If you’re serious about catching some fish of a lifetime in Florida, then there isn’t a better place to head to than the Florida keys!
+If you’re serious about catching some fish of a lifetime in Florida, there isn’t a better place to head to than the Florida Keys!

-The Florida Keys are a long chain of islands that are connected to mainland Florida by multiple road and bridge networks.
-It’s the home to inshore flats as far as the eye can see as well as being close to the deeper offshore waters, meaning it’s a great place to fish for all the offshore and inshore species – a big range as mentioned above.
+The Keys are a long chain of islands that are connected to mainland Florida by multiple road and bridge networks.
+It’s the home to inshore flats as far as the eye can see and being close to the deeper offshore waters, meaning it’s a great place to fish for all the offshore and inshore species – a big range, as mentioned above.

-At the very end of the Florida Keys lies Key West which is the final island and if you can base yourself anywhere to go saltwater fishing in Florida, Key West is the place.
-It sees an amazing run of tarpon, the permit fish have not seen too many baits yet, and you get direct access to the Gulf Stream for offshore fishing too.
+At the very end of the Florida Keys lies Key West, the final island and if you can base yourself anywhere to go saltwater fishing in Florida, Key West is the place.
+It sees an amazing run of tarpon, the permit fish have not seen too many baits yet, and you get direct access to the Gulf Stream for offshore fishing, too.

 Marco Island

-Marco Island is another fantastic place to go fishing from in Florida if you want to target inshore species.
-You’ll find it on the west coast of Florida and it’s right next to an area called Ten Thousand Islands.
+Marco Island is another fantastic place to go fishing in Florida if you want to target inshore species.
+You’ll find it on the west coast of Florida, and it’s right next to an area called Ten Thousand Islands.

-It’s not called that as a riddle, there are about 10,000 islands in the area that slowly lead down into the Everglades National Park which is what makes it such an amazing place for inshore fishing.
-You’ll find tarpon coming out of everywhere down there and the snook fishing is particularly excellent.
+It’s not called that as a riddle!; there are about 10,000 islands in the area where Marco Island is situated, which slowly lead down into the Everglades National Park, making it such an amazing place for inshore fishing.
+You’ll find tarpon abundant in this area, and the snook fishing is particularly excellent.

 The Best Bass Lakes In Florida

-Miami Airport Lakes offers some of the best bass fishing in the state as it’s home to both largemouth and peacock bass.
-Peacock bass are the most aggressive and hard fighting bass in the state and they really will pull your arm off!
+Miami Airport Lakes offers some of the best bass fishing in the state, home to many largemouth and peacock bass.
+Peacock bass are the most aggressive and hard-fighting bass in the state, and they really will pull your arm off!

-The other best bass water in the state is the Florida everglades which are home to huge numbers of both largemouth and peacock bass but in a much wilder natural environment than the Miami Airport Lakes.
-At the right time of year, every cast can lead to an awesome size bass on the end of the line.
+The other best bass water in the state is the Florida Everglades, home to huge numbers of largemouth and peacock bass but in a much wilder natural environment than the Miami Airport Lakes.
+At the right time of year, every cast can lead to an awesome-sized bass on the end of the line.

 When To Go Fishing In Florida

-Choosing the best time of year to go fishing in Florida is another one of the keys to having a successful fishing trip.
+Choosing the best time of year to go fishing in Florida is another important factor in a successful fishing trip.

-As with all fish species have their seasons when they are more abundant and since Florida has so many different fish species worth catching, it kind of depends on what fish you want to target as to when is best to be there.
-Here is a chart which shows in detail where are the best locations, and what are the fish biting at that time of the year.
+As with all fish species, they have their seasons when they are more abundant, and since Florida has so many different fish species worth catching, it depends on what fish you want to target as to when it is best to be there.
+Floridago fishing site has a seasonal fishing chart which shows in detail where are the best locations and what the fish are biting at that time of the year.
+It is updated regularly and has nine areas in Florida that you can select, including Big Bend, Central Florida, and Southwest Florida.

 If you look closely at the chart, you’ll see that a great time to catch almost all the best inshore and offshore species in Florida is between March and July and September to November.

-The fishing window is quite narrow in Florida as before March the waters can be cool and rough, and after July, during August, they are so hot it’s tough to even go fishing, let alone find fish.
+The fishing window is quite narrow in Florida as before March, the waters can be cool and rough, and after July, and especially during August, they are so hot it’s tough even to go fishing, let alone find fish!

 That being said, you can fish all year round if you’re not too fussy about which fish species you want to catch.